peerdavid/social-neural-network/README.md

 from the training set, the training set only becomes smaller and therefore we can conclude that the hypothesis is wrong.

-After we trained generation 1 of the network, we have seen that the validation f1-score increased from 0.60 (generation 0) to 0.72 and the test f1-score has not changed between both generations.
+After we trained generation 1 of the network, we have seen that the validation f1-score increased from 0.60 (generation 0) to 0.72 (generation 1) and the test f1-score has not changed between both generations.
 This result supports the hypothesis, that it is possible to train a neural network with images from social networks and to use the same network to filter invalid images out of the training set.